 Before her there was only Peggy Hopkins Joyce.
 After her came all of cable TV.
-And today she has merged with politics -- they can never more extricated.
-And thus our first lady is a Communist 'handler' for a mole Raymond Shawhshank sleeper agent blah blah, but who cares?
+And now our first lady may be a secret Soviet 'handler' for a mole Raymond Shaw-style presidential sleeper agent blah blah, but who cares?
 She looks marvelous, darling.
 That bitch can wear a dress.
 Has a first lady ever been this glam?

 In such an age as this, can we really afford to forget about Zsa Zsa Gabor?

 Barely two years dead, seldom seen outside a scarce handful of cult movies (and a few forgettable 'good ones' like We're Not Married) it's easy to forget that her unique brand of 'empty' celebrity was once unique in pop culture.
-We forget her at our own risk: she's the preface chapter to all of trash TV today.
-But she was not trashy.
+Well, we forget her at our own risk: she's the preface chapter to all of trash TV today.
+But she herself was not trashy.
 Along with her sisters and mother, she was Hungarian and a socialite and she got rich divorcing rich old men husbands and got famous for being famous without having anything to be famous about, which has been such a constant for so long now it's not even a novelty.
-But it was once, by jiminy.

 Television today has set the bar for glamor is so low it's down in the sub-basement.
-Reality stars sip Napoleon brandy mixed with Mountain Dew and end up splashing it on each other to signify a fight that will keep us watching past the next add for butt augmentation --but that's inevitable.
+"Reality" stars sip Napoleon brandy mixed with Mountain Dew and end up splashing it on each other to signify a fight that will keep us watching past the next add for butt augmentation --but that's inevitable.
 That's science.
-It's lonely at the top, and smart Upper West Side bourgeois intellectuals never notice that their sense of being all alone at their level of smart might seem, from below, to look appetizing.
-You'd have to be pretty dumb to think feeling like other people are dumb makes you feel smart.
+It has to do with intelligence, education and the bourgeois pretentiousness of intellectuals, writers who never notice how their 'talking down' to audiences makes less educated audiences desperate to feel smarter than someone, anyone.
 While it's annoying being surrounded by idiots, maybe it's worse being an idiot surrounded by smart people.
-Reality TV can make any idiot know what it's like to feel smarter than someone else, and that may be the only way they realize it doesn't make anything better.
-It's just depressing.
+Reality TV is the chance for even idiots to feel superior.
 Happy now, smart person, knowing the success of Honey Boo-Boo and the election of Trump is partly y'all's fault?

 Problem is, those shows about dumb yokels are made by smart people, and the contempt they feel for their subjects is hard to hide, and contagious, and addictive.
-Brainy Harvard snob writers eventually need to up the dose; they start to show their contempt too broadly, like the smirky New York intellectual Walter Matthau in 1957's A Face in the Crowd (left), writing the corn pone slop in Lonesome Rhodes' show like he's doing anyone a favor when in reality his cynicism is what's dragging the world down around his ears.
-Watching that movie you start to think yeah, Lonesome Rhodes is a monster, but I don't want to punch him in the face as bad as I want to punch Matthau.
-The type of character, so common in the late 50s-early 60s, that thinks a pipe, white skin, glasses, a suit, college education gives them dominion over women, children, the 'working class,' and dogs.
-They don't respect the savvy craftiness of street smart 'hicks' or the intuitive 'soft touch' of women.
-They presume their lascivious attention is always welcome, and that since their father can help get them any job they want, they presume they deserve them.
+Brainy Harvard snob writers eventually start to show their contempt too broadly, like the smirky New York intellectual Walter Matthau in 1957's A Face in the Crowd (left), writing the corn pone slop in Lonesome Rhodes' show like he's doing anyone a favor when in reality his cynicism is what's dragging the world down around his ears.
+Watching that movie you start to think yeah, Lonesome Rhodes is a monster, but I don't want to punch him in the face as bad as I want to punch you, Matthau.
+This type of character, so common in the late 50s-early 60s, that thinks a pipe, white skin, glasses, a suit, college education gives them dominion over women, children, the 'working class,' and dogs.
+They don't respect the savvy craftiness of street smart 'hicks' or the intuitive 'soft touch' of women (though they presume their lascivious attention is always welcome).
+Their father can help get them any job they want and they presume they deserve them.
 These privileged 'wits' end up enforcing a straight white male intelligence on their non-white, non-straight, non-male and non-college educated subjects, who naturally suffer in strait-jackets of passive aggressive 'dumbing down' dialogue, the sort that used to be so common it was a kind of invisible normal that might make you slowly go insane but you were never sure why.

 It's cuzz city slicker douchebags with them pipes keeping us thinking each other is super dumb by writing our thoughts for us on TV, is why!
 Fight the real enemy.
 This asshole: